Ausbeds. The last mattress you'll ever buy. Here's why, and how we make it happen.

 ## What's covered under warranty?

-- Dipping/sinking too much (we'll swap to firmer springs)
+- Dipping too much (we'll swap to firmer springs)

 - Spring unit issues